 How a Line of Credit Works

-A line of credit is a pool of available money that you can borrow from.
-When you are approved for a line of credit, you get the ability to spend the money after you've been approved, but you don't actually borrow or pay interest until you access the funds.
+A line of credit is a pool of available money that you can borrow from as you need it, something like a credit card.
+You have the ability to spend the money after you've been approved, but you don't actually have to borrow it or pay interest until you do access the funds.

-Sometimes it's helpful to compare and contrast different types of loans.
 A HELOC is similar to a home equity loan, but there are some important differences and the two should not be confused.

-Generally, a HELOC is more flexible than a home equity loan.
-You only borrow what you need, and you can typically go back for more money when you need to, as long as you stay below your maximum credit limit and as long as your lender does not cancel your line of credit unexpectedly.
-You might use a checkbook or payment card to access your line of credit.
+A HELOC is generally more flexible than a home equity loan.
+You only borrow what you need when you need it, and you can typically go back for more money if you have to, assuming you stay below your maximum credit limit.
+You might use a checkbook or payment card to access the money.

-You get the money all in one shot with a home equity loan or "second mortgage," you do it all in one shot.
+You get the money all in one shot with a home equity loan, sometimes referred to as a "second mortgage."
 You'll get the entire maximum loan amount in one lump sum, and you'll have to pay interest on the entire loan balance from the inception.
 You'll only pay interest on any outstanding loan balance you've borrowed with a HELOC.

-Typically your monthly payments will remain the same each month with a home equity loans, and you'll have a fixed interest rate (or one that only changes periodically).
+Your monthly payments will typically remain the same each month with a home equity loan, and you'll have a fixed interest rate or one that only changes periodically.
 A HELOC will have a variable rate that can change frequently, so monthly payments can vary.

 Credit Card Lines of Credit

 Again, a line of credit can be very similar to a credit card.
-Your credit card is a line of credit; you get to borrow up to a maximum limit, and you can repay and re-borrow numerous times.
+Your credit card is effectively a line of credit.
+You get to borrow up to a maximum limit, and you can repay and re-borrow numerous times.

-Another type of line of credit is the overdraft line of credit, available in your checking account.
-That line of credit creates a small loan when you spend more than you have available in your account.
+Another line of credit is the overdraft line of credit, available for your checking account.
+That line of credit creates a small loan if you spend more than you have available in your account.
 It's just enough to bring your account back in the black again.
-It's usually less expensive than an overdraft fee (assuming you only overdraw by a few bucks).
+It's usually less expensive than an overdraft fee, assuming you only overdraw by a few bucks.